stijn-dejongh/ars-rethorica/manuscript/book1chapter4.md

 over into the domain of sciences [^^3_2] , whose subjects are certain definite things, not merely words.
 Nevertheless, even at present we may mention such matters as it is worth while to analyze, while still leaving much for political science to investigate.

-Now, we may say that the most important subjects about which all men deliberateNow, we may say that the most important subjects about which all men deliberate and deliberative orators harangue, are five in number, to
+Now, we may say that the most important subjects about which all men deliberate and deliberative orators harangue, are five in number, to
 wit: ways and means, war and peace, the defence of the country, imports and exports, legislation.

 Accordingly, the orator who is going to give advice on ways and means should be acquainted with the nature and extent of the State resources, so